flvossen/data-project-group-19/README.md

 Download both datasets in raw file.

 ## How to run the code:
 **ResearchQuestion1&2.Rmd:** Download the raw files and open them in RStudio.
+Specify the location of the downloaded datasets in the code:
+* For Research Question 1, you need to specify the correct file path for the dataset 'metadata' in the file_path variable.
+Update the file path with the location where the dataset file 'metadata' is stored on your computer, for example: "C:/Users/YourName/Documents".
+* Repeat this process when starting Research Question 2 for the genera_counts dataset.
+Ensure that you provide the correct path for the genera_counts dataset, like so: "C:/Users/YourName/Documents".

+Then click 'Run All' to execute the entire script.

+**machinelearning.py:** Open a new notebook in Kaggle.
+As input add the dataset 'metadata.tsv' In the right-hand panel of your notebook (next to the code editor), click on the "Add Dataset" button.
+A pop-up window will appear showing datasets you've uploaded or ones you've accessed on Kaggle. (previously upload the dataset 'metadata.tsv' in your dataset folder in your kaggle account)
+Search for your dataset by name or browse your datasets and select the one you want to use.
+Once selected, click on "Add" to link the dataset to your notebook

-Specify the location of the downloaded datasets in the code, then click 'Run All' to execute the entire script.
+Then copy the whole code from machinelearning.py and paste it into a cell in your kaggle notebook, then click 'run all' to execute the entire script.

-**machinelearning.py:**

 ## This file also contains all the codes for all 3 parts (Research Question 1, Research Question 2, and machine learning) with explanation.